 No cost to participate beyond your time and efforts and work bees in the gardens on Library grounds.
 Attendance is open to non-members too!

-Choosing Trees or Tree-like Shrubs for Spaces Where Roots Have Limited Space
+Choosing Trees or Tree-like Shrubs for Spaces Where Roots Have Limited Space (rescheduled from June 2018)

 Scott Pittman, Garden Central in Berkley, has been choosing plants for confined spaces and seeing the great results for decades, both locally and out East.
 His presentation will be the starting point for improving the plantings in islands in the Library’s parking lot – our next landscape improvement project.
 The Library Gardeners will be designing and then planting and caring for trees in the library parking lot.